-You can transfer and apply up to 75 semester hour credits toward a Goddard undergraduate degree.
-This can be a combination of credit from regionally accredited colleges and universities, Advanced Placement (AP) examinations and College Level Examination Program (CLEP) examinations.
+You may apply to transfer up to 75 semester hour credits toward a Goddard undergraduate degree.
+This can be a combination of credit from regionally accredited colleges and universities, Advanced Placement (AP) examinations, and College Level Examination Program (CLEP) examinations.

 - Credit must be presented by way of an official transcript issued by a regionally accredited college or university.

 - Credit must be for college-level, post-secondary courses.
 No credit is granted for remedial or basic skills courses, or courses that are not considered by the issuing institution as applicable towards a degree.
 No credit is granted for “Continuing Education Units.”
 If two courses appear to duplicate each other, credit is granted for only one of the courses.

 - Only credit for courses awarded a C or above in a letter grade system will be considered for transfer.

 - Additionally, your current educational goals, Goddard undergraduate degree criteria and program-specific degree criteria are all taken into account in deciding whether to accept your transfer credits.